Jean-Jacques Rousseau: Return to Paris

 Returning to Paris, the penniless Rousseau befriended and became the lover of Thérèse Levasseur, a seamstress who was the sole support of her mother and numerous ne'er-do-well siblings.
 At first, they did not live together, though later Rousseau took Thérèse and her mother in to live with him as his servants, and himself assumed the burden of supporting her large family.
 According to his Confessions, before she moved in with him, Thérèse bore him a son and as many as four other children (there is no independent verification for this number).
 (Note: Some of Rousseau's contemporaries believed the babies were not his.
 George Sand has written an essay, "Les Charmettes" (1865.
 Printed in the same volume as "Laura" from the same year), in which she explains why Rousseau may have accused himself falsely.
-She quotes her grandmother, in whose family Rousseau had been a tutor, and who stated that Rousseau could not get children.)
+She quotes her grandmother, in whose family Rousseau had been a tutor, and who stated that Rousseau could not have children.)

 Rousseau wrote that he persuaded Thérèse to give each of the newborns up to a foundling hospital, for the sake of her "honor".
 "Her mother, who feared the inconvenience of a brat, came to my aid, and she [Thérèse] allowed herself to be overcome" (Confessions).
 In his letter to Madame de Francueil in 1751, he first pretended that he was not rich enough to raise his children, but in Book IX of the Confessions he gave the true reasons of his choice: "I trembled at the thought of intrusting them to a family ill brought up, to be still worse educated.
 The risk of the education of the foundling hospital was much less".